-For over 130 years, Augustinian Academy has been a Catholic School founded in the tradition of the Sisters of St. Joseph.
+For over 150 years, Augustinian Academy has been a Catholic School founded in the tradition of the Sisters of St. Joseph.
 Today we have an outstanding faculty and staff under the guidance and leadership of Sr. Annunciata Collins, our principal.
-In addition, Sr. Angele Ellis, a Carthage native and Sister of St. Joseph, is a pastoral associate for St. James Parish.

 St. James Parish has held Catholic education as one of its special priorities.
 The parish rebuilt the school twice-once after a fire in 1909, and again in 1936.
 In 1956, an elementary wing was built to house the primary and elementary grades with both a gymnasium and cafeteria-still well used and enjoyed today!
 When our high school had to close in 1972 because of fewer teaching Sisters, lower enrollment and lack of funds, Augustinian carried on by opening a kindergarten in 1975, which is very much part of our school today.
 In 1989, a preschool program began.